abdurrozaqf/byek-movies/README.md

 ## Byek!
 Movies
-A simple project i called Byek Movies,this is a website that helps you see details movies by seacrh movie title
+A simple project I named 'Byek Movies.'
+This is a website that helps you view movie details by searching for the movie title.

 Click [_here_](https://byek-movies.vercel.app/) for result.